 Dr. Huey is an Associate Professor of Psychology at USC, with a joint appointment in American Studies and Ethnicity.
 He received his Ph.D. in clinical psychology in 1998, and joined the USC faculty in 2000.
-His research focuses on (1) psychotherapy effects with children and families, (2) cultural issues in psychotherapy, and (3) interventions in criminal justice settings.
+He is also Director of Graduate Studies in the Psychology Department.

 Dr. Huey teaches courses addressing mental health, therapy, and diversity.
 Recent courses include abnormal psychology, culture and mental health, the psychology of African Americans, the psychology of racial bias, and race and crime.
-He is also Director of Graduate Studies in the Psychology Department.

 Dr. Huey provides clinical supervision to graduate students in clinical psychology.
 He also consults in areas of diversity and cultural competence, evidence-based treatment, and program evaluation.